Generic Name: miglustat (MI-GLOO-stat)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Back pain; constipation; cramps; diarrhea; dizziness; dry mouth; gas; headache; heaviness in the limbs; indigestion; leg cramps; loss of appetite; menstrual disorders; nausea; stomach bloating, pain, or upset; vomiting; weakness; weight loss.
+Back pain; constipation; diarrhea; dizziness; dry mouth; gas; headache; heaviness in the arms or legs; indigestion; leg cramps; loss of appetite; menstrual changes; muscle cramps; nausea; stomach bloating or pain; vomiting; weakness; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling sensation of the hands, arms, legs, or feet; flu-like symptoms (eg, fever, chills); memory loss; migraine; new or worsening tremors; severe or persistent diarrhea; unsteady gait; unusual bleeding or bruising; vision problems.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, pain, or tingling sensation of the hands or feet; memory loss; migraine; new or worsening tremors; severe or persistent diarrhea; trouble walking; unusual bleeding or bruising; vision problems.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.